 PSYC 640 (3-3-0) Social Aspects of Behavior: A focus on current research and theory in selected topics related to social psychology, such as attitudes, dehumanization, conformity, aggression, and effective group functioning and change.
-Prerequisite: Permission of Instructor.

 PSYC 641 (3-3-0) Advanced Developmental Psychology: An in-depth examination of the principles, theories and research related to human growth and development.
 Survey and evaluation of the basic philosophies, recognized theories, and supportive research related to the growth and development of children.
-Prerequisite: PSYC 516

 PSYC 642 (3-3-0) Psychology of Aging: An in-depth study of the theories and research related to the processes in adult development and aging.
-Prerequisite: Permission of Instructor.

 PSYC 652 (3-3-0) Principles and Techniques of Teaching Psychology: This course is designed to prepare psychology majors for the teaching of psychology at the junior and community college level and as teaching assistants.
 The course involves syllabus preparation, selection of instructional material, testing, evaluation, and demonstration lectures.
-Prerequisites: Completion of 18 credit hours in graduate psychology program and permission of Instructor.